-I’ve dodged bullets, survived a car wreck and endured an audit by the IRS and not one of those things even quickened my pulse – because nothing, absolutely nothing will ever come close to the ride I took on a Radio Flyer wagon when I was six years old.
+I’ve dodged bullets, survived a car wreck and endured an audit by the IRS and not one of those things even quickened my pulse – because nothing, absolutely nothing, will ever come close to the ride I took on a Radio Flyer wagon when I was six years old.

-At first, I simply put things into my wagon and towed them around the yard.
+At first, I simply put things into my wagon and towed them around the lawn.
 But I soon discovered it was more fun to hop in the wagon and roll down our backyard hill.

-The grade was close to vertical and was one of those hills where things disappear going over the crest and only reappear at the bottom a long time later.
+To say the street was steep was to understate steepness.
+It was one of those hills where everything going over the crest disappears and only reappears at the bottom a long time later.
+Technically speaking, the grade was close to vertical.

 I may have had time to reconsider my rash decision – but I doubt it.
+Things happened too quickly.

 It is then I realized that gravity was not the only force at work.
 The other was raw fear.

 Like most kids growing up, I had a monster living under my bed.